Chris Wright (basketball, born 1989)

-Christopher Taylor Wright (born November 4, 1989) is an American professional basketball player who last played for Basket Zaragoza of the Spanish Liga ACB.
+Christopher Taylor Wright (born November 4, 1989) is an American former professional basketball player who last played for Basket Zaragoza of the Spanish Liga ACB.
 When he played for the Dallas Mavericks in 2013, he became the first known player in NBA history to have been diagnosed with multiple sclerosis.

 High school career

 Wright played for St. John's College High School and he was the first three-time Washington Post All-Met selection since Adrian Dantley starred at DeMatha Catholic High School from 1971 to 1973.

 He scored 2,580 career points for St. John's, leaving as the all-time leader in points.
 Wright averaged 30.5 points, 4.9 rebounds and 4.3 assists in 2006–07.
 He topped the 30-point mark 19 times and led the Cadets (24–9) to the Washington Catholic Athletic Conference title game where St. John's fell to Dematha.

 Wright was a McDonald's All-American, won the three-point shooting contest at the McDonald's All-American Classic, played in the Jordan Brand Classic in New York, was named the Gatorade Washington, D.C.
 Player of the Year as a senior, and he averaged over 22 points in both his sophomore and junior seasons.
 Considered a four-star recruit by Rivals.com, Wright was listed as the No. 8 point guard and the No. 55 player in the nation in 2007.